vitessio/website/content/en/docs/24.0/reference/programs/vttestserver/_index.md

       --lameduck-period duration                                         keep running at least this long after SIGTERM before stopping (default 50ms)
       --log-err-stacks                                                   log stack traces for errors
       --log-rotate-max-size uint                                         size in bytes at which logs are rotated (glog.MaxSize) (default 1887436800)
-      --log-backtrace-at traceLocations                                  when logging hits line file:N, emit a stack trace --log-dir string                                                   If non-empty, write log files in this directory --logtostderr                                                      log to standard error instead of files --manifest-external-decompressor string                            command with arguments to store in the backup manifest when compressing a backup with an external compression engine.
+      --log_backtrace_at traceLocations                                  when logging hits line file:N, emit a stack trace --log_dir string                                                   If non-empty, write log files in this directory --logtostderr                                                      log to standard error instead of files --manifest-external-decompressor string                            command with arguments to store in the backup manifest when compressing a backup with an external compression engine.
       --max-stack-size int                                               configure the maximum stack size in bytes (default 67108864)
       --max-table-shard-size int                                         The maximum number of initial rows in a table shard.
 Ignored if--initialize-with-random-data is false.
 The actual number is chosen randomly (default 10000)
       --min-table-shard-size int                                         The minimum number of initial rows in a table shard.
 Ignored if--initialize-with-random-data is false.
 The actual number is chosen randomly. (default 1000)
       --mysql-bind-host string                                           which host to bind vtgate mysql listener to (default "localhost")
+      --mysql-clone-enabled                                              Enable MySQL CLONE plugin and user for backup/replica provisioning (requires MySQL 8.0.17+)
       --mysql-only                                                       If this flag is set only mysql is initialized.
 The rest of the vitess components are not started.
 Also, the output specifies the mysql unix socket instead of the vtgate port.
       --mysql-server-version string                                      MySQL server version to advertise. (default "8.4.6-Vitess")
       --mysql-shell-backup-location string                               location where the backup will be stored